 Where We Are Today

-We are lucky to be surrounded by nature.
+In the North Bay, we are lucky to be surrounded by nature.
 You probably spend a fair amount of time in it, or admiring it.
 What you probably don’t spend a lot of time doing is wondering why it is so accessible, so safe, so well-maintained.
 Well, a lot of that is due to CCNB.

 Every year, our youth corps maintains miles of trails, restores acres of habitat, plants thousands of native trees and shrubs, and collects hundreds of thousands of pounds of recycling.